-The next stop on our tour of the schools of yesteryear is Butterfield School, named for the late Charles Butterfield, who owned the deed to the farm where the school was built.
+The next stop on our tour of the schools of yesteryear is Butterfield School, named for the Seamens Butterfield family, who owned the farm where the school was built.

 Originally located off Butterfield Road near Allanson Road, the first term of Butterfield was in 1866, under the direction of Miss Sarah Jewel.
 Miss Jewel received $15 a month and boarded at the house of each of her pupils for one week at a time.
 Between 1867 to 1890, Miss Jewel was followed by other teachers, including Miss Paddock, Miss Celia Clark, and Miss B. Allard.

 The day to day activities of Butterfield School students some 150 years ago were a bit different than those of students today.
 As you would expect, since the school had no running water, students drank from a water pail that was kept in the south-west corner of the room.
 And it’s generally known that the majority of lessons were oral with students learning the three R’s by rote.
 However, you might be surprised to learn that students went hunting for rabbits at recess and brought back their kills to show off to other students!
 This being “before the days of baseball” according to one former student, the games the students played included “crack the whip” and “Anti-Over”.